widowmaker101/myblog/index.md

 ---

-> *"Every journey begins with a single step."* – Lao Tzu
+> *"I haven't been everywhere, but it's on my list."* – Susan Sontag

 ---